 Diaper Rash Cream

-My sister created an All Purpose Healing Salve that I absolutely SWEAR by for anything skin-related.
-So it stands to reason it would also make a GREAT diaper rash salve.
+I absolutely swear by our All Purpose Healing Salve for anything skin-related.
+So it stands to reason it would also make a great diaper rash salve.
 The organic ingredients are moisturizing, anti-microbial, and gentle enough for baby.
-And the salve, which can be used on cuts, burns, bruises, scrapes, eczema, itching skin and for diaper rash, is SIMPLE to make!
+And the salve, which can be used on cuts, burns, bruises, scrapes, eczema, itching skin and for diaper rash, is simple to make!

 Another helpful, all-natural, remedy for diaper rash can be found in that bottle of apple cider vinegar you have sitting on the shelf in your pantry.
 ACV contains natural germ and bacteria-fighting properties.
 Prepare a 1:1 solution of water and apple cider vinegar and wipe it over baby’s diaper area.
 Allow to air dry.